prideout/snowy/docs/index.md

 functions all take `wrapx` and `wrapy` arguments, both of which default to `False`.
 These arguments tell Snowy how to sample from outside the boundaries of the source image or noise function.

-To help understand these arguments, consider this wrappable image and its 2x2 tiling:
+To help understand these arguments, consider this tileable image and its 2x2 tiling:

 <img src="ground.jpg" height="128px">
 <br>